-You can now run this file by hitting F5 and debugging as a python file.
-This will run the file in the Visual Code terminal and will output “Hello World” in the bottom the IDE window.
+You can now run this file by hitting F5 and debugging it as a python file.
+This will run the file in the Visual Code terminal and will output “Hello World” at the bottom of the IDE window.
 It will also show the command that was used to run your script with the debugger attached.

-Extend your script to use variable, built in functions, and operators
+Extend your script to use variables, built-in functions, and operators

-To make this script more realistic instead of just printing “Hello World” to the system out of the computer lets restructure this to assign “Hello ” to a variable and input a name.
-We will then join these together to display a message to our user.
+To make this script more realistic instead of just printing “Hello World” to the system out of the computer let’s restructure this to assign “Hello ” to a variable and input a name.
+We will then join these together to display a message to our users.

 # This is a comment.
 It is used to display useful # information to people who read our code # Save the string "Hello " to a variable # Space is added at the end for when we join our input hello_text = "Hello " # Get user input name = input("Enter your name: ") # Join our strings using the '+' operator which will # concatenate two strings together into a new variable message = hello_text + name # Display the joined message to our user print(message)